buda-base/editserv/Editing_Service_Use_Cases.md

   - `409`(conflict)

   so that if a `409` is received then EC denies the user edit access - the UI display of `theID` remains in read/view mode.
 In practice the library staff rarely runs into a situation where they want to edit a resource _checked out_ by another.
 When it does happen it requires administrator access to release the lock.
 It usually happens when the user deletes a locked resource from their workspace without releasing the lock via a request to the app server.
 This is protected against but sometimes a workspace becomes corrupted or deleted and unless the user remembers all of the resources they have checked out then there are locked resources.

-- once the resource is received then the EC populates the editing UI, making ready for the user to review and edit the resource - edits may involve adding information, deleting or updating existing information

-- upon the first edit action by the user, EC creates a new `RDFPatch` to record the user's changes.
-This includes creating an `H id <patchID> .` for the patch, an `H graph <http://purl.bdrc.io/graph/theID> .` (or some other encoding), and `H message "..." .` that describes the work to be done in the patch (EC solicits this from the user.)

 - the user makes edits involving adding, deleting or updating existing information, and the EC records each action as a sequence of RDFPatch `A` and `D` steps.
 Each `A` or `D` consists of a quad of `subject property object graph`.
 In this case the `graph` is that for the resource being edited, `http://purl.bdrc.io/graph/theID`.